-Ketogenic diet can blow diabetes right out of the water and give a tremendous boost to your health
+Ketogenic diet can blow diabetes right out of the water and add tremendous boost to your health

 Here’s how it works

-The primary mode of energy production is to make glicose out of carbohydrates.
-Glicose is readily available source of energy and it doesn’t take any energy to process.
-But carbohydrates have another function, they also store fats.
-Because carbs release a large amount of energy per serving, the body cannot use it all and the remaining get stored as fat, and that’s pretty clever.
-Stored fat = survival power, but you have to have a way to break down this fat for energy.
+Glucose is readily available and preferable source of energy.
+But carbohydrates have also another function, they store fats.
+Because carbs release a large amount of energy per serving, the body cannot usually use it all and the remaining get stored as fat, and that’s pretty clever.
+Stored fat = survival power, but you have to have a way to break down this fat into ketone energy.

 The problems is that we never end up using all that good ol’ fat because we never cease to consume carbohydrates.
-So, as far as your body is concerned, it is always time to store fat because there’s a never ending carbs season, and there is never a beginning of starving season.
+So, as far as your body is concerned, it is always time to store fat because there’s a never ending carbs season, and there is never starvation.

 The way to tell your body to burn fat is to stop consuming carbohydrates.
-The body senses that lack of carbohydrates and glicose.
-At the same time it senses the increased fat consumption and realizes its precious fat storages are not at risk of being depleted.
-The liver than start producing what is called ketones for energy.
-This is a tremendous change to your entire metabolism, bringing many benefits.
+The body senses the lack of carbohydrates and glucose.
+At the same time it senses the increased fat consumption and realizes its precious fat storage are not at risk of being depleted.
+The liver than start producing ketones for energy.
+This is a tremendous and radical change to your entire metabolism, bringing many benefits.
 Think of ketones as a special type of fuel.
 The more expensive and powerful brand – the survival fuel.

 #1 STABLE ENERGY LEVEL

-One of the main benefits of being keto adapted is that you have a constant and stable energy level.
+One of the main benefits of being keto adapted is that you have a constant and stable energy level throughout your day.

 #2 BURN ALL THAT FAT